MANHOLE COVERS OF MOSCOW

 Several of the phone cover variants stand out of the common picture:

-1. The cover from Sokolniki district with greatly altered picture and the abbreviation "МСС" ("MSS"), which defies any attempts at deciphering.
+2. The cover from Sokolniki district with greatly altered picture and the abbreviation "МСС" ("MSS"), which possibly means "Mossvyazstroy" - the networks construction trust active in the 1950's.

 4. The bulky slab with "TELEPHONE" and a lightning, found in late 1950's districts of Moscow.